DedeDoe/simple_shell/README.md

-This is a simple shell project,
+This is a simple shell project.

-we shall update as we progress ...
+we shall update as we progress